jew256/mtg-detector/README.md

 In its current state, this program only provides a one-way service where the host submits cards to the server and someone else can remote into the server to view\
 For both players to view each other's board, in the current state each player must have an instance of the program running locally.\
-To host, an additional tunneling program program is required to project the local server.\
+To host, an additional tunneling program is required to project the local server.\
 For this project, localtunnel is recommended.
 Ngrok is not recommended because of its limit to connections often maxes out when adding new cards to the board.

 1. install localtunnel `npm install -g localtunnel`